-Study Intervention and Comparator No. and Type of Studies Patients Diagnosed With Nutritional Deficiencies Key Findings (95% CI) Depression Gowda et al (2015) ^{8,} Vitamin D 9 RCTs ·No in overall analysis ·Yes in subgroup No significant difference found in depression after supplementation with analysis vitamin D vs placebo (SMD=0.28; -0.14 to 0.69)
+Study Intervention and Comparator No. and Type of Studies Patients Diagnosed With Nutritional Deficiencies Key Findings (95% CI) Depress ion et Vitamin D (alone or combined with other vitamins or 9 RCTs No in overall analysis • No significant difference found in depression after supplementation

-No significant difference found in depression with vitamin D vs placebo in patients with baseline vitamin D >50 nmol/L or in patients with baseline vitamin D <50 nmol/L Taylor et al (2003) ^{9,} Folic acid (alone or as adjunctive treatment) vs antidepressant medication 3 RCTs No Difference in HDRS scores significantly lower in patients taking folic acid plus antidepressants vs antidepressants alone (MD= -2.65; -4.93 to -0.038)
+Study Intervention and Comparator No. and Type of Studies Patients Diagnosed With Nutritional Deficiencies Key Findings (95% CI) antidepressants) vs. placebo Yes in subgroup analysis with vitamin D vs. placebo (SMD=0.28; -0.14 to 0.69) No significant difference found in depression with vitamin D vs. placebo in patients with baseline vitamin D &gt;50 nmol/L or in patients with baseline vitamin D &lt;50 nmol/L Taylor et al (2003) Folic acid (alone or as adjunctive treatment) vs. antidepressant medication 3 RCTs No Difference in HDRS scores significantly lower in patients taking folic acid plus antidepressants vs. antidepressants alone (MD=-2.65; -4.93 to -0.038)